 I don’t expect my clients to cruise smoothly toward weight loss or freedom from nicotine addiction.
 Having ups and downs is a normal and expected part of the process.
 I remind myself that a thriving health-coaching practice includes bumpy moments, too.
 Although I might feel discouraged, I must pick myself up and try again.
 When my advertising campaign in a local newspaper scarcely created any interest, I developed a new strategy.
 This time, I spent my marketing dollars on a full-color postcard that area physicians could hand to their patients, a strategy that resulted in both increased awareness of my services and new clients.

-Expand your knowledge of behavior change with ACE's Health Coach Certification.
-For a limited time, save $150 on ACE's Premium Health Coach study program.
+Expand your knowledge of behavior change with ACE's Health Coach Certification Study Programs.